 However, while Medium offers an active community, it is not as customizable or independent as WordPress.
 You’re building your audience within Medium’s platform, so you have less control over how you interact with your readers or how you grow your network.

 WordPress: WordPress offers extensive support and user guides to help both beginners and experienced users navigate its platform.
-One of the primary sources of support is the WordPress.org support forums, where wordpress users can ask questions and share solutions with the community.
+One of the primary sources of support is the WordPress.org support forums, where WordPress users can ask questions and share solutions with the community.
 Additionally, WordPress provides a comprehensive documentation section known as the WordPress Codex, which contains detailed guides on everything from installation to advanced customization.

 For those who prefer visual learning, there are numerous video tutorials available online that cover various aspects of using WordPress.
 Moreover, many web hosting services that offer WordPress hosting include customer support, which can help with technical issues related to hosting and site management.